Setting the Textured Brush Resolution

 - In the

-Timeline or Cameraview, select the bitmap drawing for which you want to change the resolution.
+Drawing Thumbnails panel, select the drawing for which you want to change the textured brush stroke resolution.

 - From the top menu, select Drawing > Change Vector Drawing Brush Resolution.